-“Weeds use up valuable resources like nutrients, water and sunlight,” explains Delano.
+“Weeds use up valuable resources like nutrients, water and sunlight,” said Delano.
 “Non-native, invasive plants can also take over the landscape if they aren’t kept under control.
 Kudzu is a perfect example.
 It will swallow up entire farms if it isn’t controlled.
 Some can be controlled mechanically or even by hand, but herbicides make the job a lot easier.”

-Selective Or Non-Selective: What’s The Difference?
+Selective or Non-Selective: What’s the Difference?

 Selective herbicides “select” and kill certain types of plants.
 Clethodim, the active ingredient in Whitetail Institute’s Arrest and Biologic’s Weed Reaper, kills grasses without harming broadleaf plants like clover, sunflowers and beans.
 Sethoxydim is also a grass-specific herbicide.
 Poast is the most common brand-name herbicide with sethoxydim.